go-python/gopy/README.md

 Commands:

-    pkg         generate and compile Python bindings for go, automatically including subdirs also creates all the python files needed to install module exe         like pkg but makes a standalone executable with go packages bultin this is particularly useful when using -main arg to start process on gen         generate (C)Python language bindings for Go build       generate and compile
+    pkg         generate and compile Python bindings for Go, automatically including subdirs also creates all the python files needed to install module exe         like pkg but makes a standalone executable with Go packages bultin this is particularly useful when using -main arg to start process on gen         generate (C)Python language bindings for Go build       generate and compile